CristenPerret/SkyBinder/README.md

 ____
 #### If theres any problems with the alignment of the binds
 GrabScreenregion, or '(DEV) GAP'.
-Once the bind for this function is used, it will save and simplify the proccess by adding a string to your clipboard of the data from where your cursor was relative to the Skyweaver Window. `doAction(0.xx,0.yy)`
+Once the bind for this function is used, it will save and simplify the proccess by adding a string to your clipboard of the data from where your cursor was relative to the Skyweaver Window. `doAction(0.xx,0.yy)` edit at the bottom of the ahk in 'action#' your new values.
+Reload- profit.

 ### Known issues :
 Can bind Mousebutton4 (XButton1), Mousewheel press (MButton), and other special keys.